-- The price includes all the essential materials: one lino block, paper, ink and printmaking supplies.
+- The price includes all the essential materials: linoleum block, carving tools, baren or spoon, paper, ink and other printmaking supplies.

 - You will want to bring your own additional surfaces to print on (options will be discussed during the first class) and a notebook.

 What to Expect: